 You must already have your Student Route immigration permission, or you must be applying for it in the same country where your dependant is making their application, at the same time as them.

 As part of your application/your family member's application you/they must submit evidence to show that you/they have held the required maintenance funds, currently £845 (i.e. £7,605) for up to nine months for each dependant.
 The evidence (e.g. bank statement) must be dated no more than 31 days before your application(s) is/are submitted.

 If you qualify for ‘differentiation arrangements’, whilst you are not required to submit evidence of the maintenance funds with your visa application(s) you must ensure that you have this evidence to hand in the event that you are requested to provide it by UKVI.
 Please note if your dependant(s) do not submit their visa application(s) at the same time as you, they will be required to submit evidence that you/they have held the required maintenance funds for 28 consecutive days in a bank account with their visa application(s).

 The final date of this 28 day period must not be more than 31 days before their visa application is made and must continue to be available to you/them after the application is made.
-Please refer to UKVI’s PBS (Dependant) Policy Guidance and UKVI's website for more information.
+Please refer to UKVI’s Student and Child Student casework guidance and UKVI's website for more information.

 Get in touch

 Book an online visa advice session to speak with the visa team.

 As a Student Route visa holder, the Home Office/UKVI and Ravensbourne expect you to meet the terms and conditions of your immigration permission as defined by the UKVI.
 It is your responsibility to comply with all your student responsibilities and failure to do so may result in Ravensbourne withdrawing its sponsorship of your student visa.

 Please refer to the Terms & Conditions provided within your application.